 On the east end of Munjoy Hill, a long, grassy slope leads down to Casco Bay.
 On the Eastern Promenade locals romp with dogs and kids, while bikers, joggers and amblers follow the trail that hugs the shoreline on the East End of Portland and passes the Maine Narrow Gauge Railroad Co. & Museum and a collection of decommissioned rail cars.
 The trail is part of a citywide network that connects the city to nature preserves and neighborhoods outside downtown Portland and it ends at the Maine State Pier, in Old Port.

-Munjoy Hill is just one great part of our adopted area of Portland.
+Munjoy Hill is just one great part of Portland.
 If you are planning on moving to the area or just visiting, we hope you come to love the area as much as we do.